 The logo of Swe Tha Har organization, as shown on the right, symbolizes peace which is portrayed by the dove carrying the laurel leaves.
 The eight rainbow-like stripes represent the eight major tribes of Myanmar.
 The goal of the organization is to build peaceful relationships between the various ethnic religious traditions, faiths and environment.

+Swe Tha Har focuses on peacebuilding, youth empowerment, strengthening the capacity of CSOs, community development as well as grant management and partnership with local CSOs.
 In the process of building people's personal leadership and effectiveness, Swe Tha Har provides participating groups or communities the opportunity to identify common issues, apply their learning, discuss and where possible, work together or provide support to resolve those issues.
 Swe Tha Har's comprehensive understanding of the value of building right relationships is rooted in the broadly interfaith tradition of moral wisdom that stresses the necessity for personal change in bringing about a just and peaceful world.